01 of 04

 As the sun drifted lazily down past the Himalayas, casting a hazy pinkish orange glow over the hilltops, I gazed at it unobstructed.
 The delicious aroma of dinner cooking wafted up from the kitchen, interspersed with the pervasive smell of pine.
 There was complete stillness, except for the whisper of the breeze in the trees and the chatter of birds.
 And, if only the apples were ripe, I could've reached over and picked some from the trees, they were that tantalizingly close!

-Expect to pay 6,500 rupees per night for a double room.
-These rates include breakfast, dinner, and guided walks.
+From 6,500 rupees per night for a double room.
+This includes breakfast, dinner, and guided walks.

 Book and get the best rates on Tripzuki.
 Tripzuki lists India's hippest hotels and they personally visit each one to ensure high standards.Continue to 3 of 4 below.